prajaktapanchbuddhe/Bank-Loan-Risk-Analysis/README.md

 # 🤖 Machine Learning Model

-## Random Forest Classifier
+## 🌲 Feature Importance Analysis

-A Random Forest Classifier was used to identify the most influential factors contributing to loan default prediction.
+A Random Forest model was used to analyze feature importance and identify which variables contributed most to loan default patterns.

 ### Top Important Features: